Retrofitting Services: New Trend in Smart Manufacturing

 “This is the only construction of its kind in the world.
 It shows that even ancient machines can be connected quickly and easily with the IoT gateway.”

-If these sensors are compatible with the machines that old, the should be no obstacles on the way of spreading retrofitting for the ‘younger older machines’.
+If these sensors are compatible with the machines that are old, there should be no obstacles on the way of spreading retrofitting for the ‘younger older machines’.
 Well, in fact, there are some, and we are going to speak of it in the next section of the blog post, while there is another example of retrofitting applications.

 Ypsomed is a healthcare company headquartered in Switzerland that produces several hundred million products a year and meets the highest medical technology standards.

-Recently, Ypsomed Group and Harting became partners in a development a project.
+Recently, Ypsomed Group and Harting became partners in a development project.
 They’ve managed retrofitting the legacy protocol plastic injection moulding machines with an integrated Industry 4.0 digital control system.

 An important element of Industry 4.0 is the ability to apply digitisation to the production environment by adding more intelligence to existing processes.

-Taking a digital retrofit approach allowed the speeding up the existing processes for minimal cost over a short period of time, resulting in a fast return on investment and immediate productivity gains.
+Taking a digital retrofit approach allowed the speeding up of the existing processes for minimal cost over a short period of time, resulting in a fast return on investment and immediate productivity gains.

 Due to the high proportion of individual plastic components in its products, Ypsomed possesses a large number of plastic injection moulding machines in its production plants.